 The state that you intend to bet in will determine which sportsbooks you can bet with.
 You should therefore click the third button to view a pulldown menu of all the states where online sports betting is currently available.

 Select the state that you want to bet in, and you will see that the columns on the right-hand side of the widget change to show the sportsbooks in that state.
-Some states, such as Pennsylvania, might only have one or two sportsbooks, but others, like New Jersey, will have many more.
+Some states, might only have one or two sportsbooks like Pennsylvania, but others, will have many more like New Jersey sports betting list.

 The Live Odds widget will automatically show you the most popular markets in time order.
 That enables you to see the markets for the events that are due to take place soonest at the top of the widget.
 If you want to explore more markets, simply click the long LOAD MORE button at the bottom of the widget.